 A burst pipe can be a serious problem that may quickly grow worse if not dealt with in a timely way.
 Burst pipes can send as many as 10 gallons of water a minute into your home, causing significant water damage to the surrounding area.
 The cost to repair a burst pipe depends on several factors, including the type of pipe material, its location, and how big the problem is.
 Preventing your pipes from bursting by getting regular maintenance or keeping them from freezing during winter is the best way to minimize pipes bursting.
 However, should your pipes burst, it is best to call a plumber to resolve leaks or make repairs.

-The national average cost for repairing a burst pipe is between $200 and $1,000, with most people paying around $500 for a moderate repair with a new section of pipe added.
+The national average cost of burst pipe repair is between $200 and $1,000, with most people paying around $500 for a moderate repair with a new section of pipe added.
 At the low end of the spectrum, for a minor repair that doesn’t involve pipe replacement, you can expect to pay $150.
 At the high end, you can pay up to $2,000 for new piping that is difficult to access.

 |Burst Pipe Costs|